 A new group we are piloting for survivors who are just beginning to explore the relationship between their traumatic past and their current life patterns.
 Each session focuses on a topic related to the impact of trauma, such as safety and trust, anger, remembering, and relationships with others.

-Level 2 Groups
+Level 2 Groups for Adults

 Everywhere we turn, there are messages that tell us who, what and how we’re supposed to be.
 Most of us struggle with feelings of shame and we learn to hide our struggles.
 This 12-week group will help to define shame, explore triggers and vulnerabilities, practice empathy, and learn to combat shame by reaching out to others and building connections.
 Learn that it’s okay to be vulnerable and how to be resilient in the face of shame.
 Curriculum is based on Brené Brown’s best-selling book I Thought It Was Just Me (but it isn’t): Telling the Truth About Perfectionism, Inadequacy, and Power.